 Students will be responsible for booking their own international flight to/from Tel Aviv (TLV).
 A recommended international flight itinerary will be provided to students registered for the course.
 Students are responsible for booking their own flight AFTER the course has been confirmed to run (i.e. participant minimum number is reached).
 The international flight cost is not included in the program fee.
 For security reasons, students will be required to travel with the group to/from the airport.

 The program fee includes the following transportation: charter bus.

 Students should also expect to pay for additional individual transportation around the city and to do significant walking.

 Breakfast will be provided at the hotel.

-The following meals are also included in the program fee: welcome dinner and farewell dinner.
+The following meals are also included in the program fee: three group dinners.

 Students are responsible for paying for most lunches and dinners on their own.

 Students with food allergies, intolerances, or other dietary restrictions are encouraged to contact their Program Manager prior to committing to the course to discuss any questions or concerns.